 Finally, you may want to consider taking Fo-Ti under the guidance of an herbalist, TCM practitioner, or after consulting your physician.

 Whether you know it by Fo-Ti or He Shou Wu, this ancient plant holds intrigue that only seems to get better with age.
-Mindfully incorporate Fo-Ti into your routine, and you’ll get better with age, too.
+Mindfully incorporate Fo-Ti into your routine, and you may just get better with age, too.